hamidgasmi/clean-architecture-node/README.md

         }
     ```
 - Public methods: fail fast by using guards 1st. (defensive programming)
+- Apply Functional programming principles:
+    - Avoid mutation (keep objects immutable): save you from concurrency issues, temporal coupling, etc.
-- Pure functions are better:
+    - Use Pure functions (honest signatures):
-    - stateless, no side effect
-    - Exception is a side effect: catch them
+        - Avoid side effects (throwing an exception is a side effect)
+        - Avoid dihonest signatures (throwing an exception makes the function dishonest)
-    - pass parameters instead of using global variables
+        - Avoid shared states (pass parameters instead of using global variables)
-    - They're easy to unit test
+        - Catch recoverable exceptions (system and user exceptions)
+    - Use Function Composition
+    - Use Declarative code instead of Imperative code
-- Immutability?
+- CQS principle
+    - Tester-Doer pattern: if we want to allow users of our api to avoid dealing with exceptions, then provide a tester property.

 </details>